 In 2020, the STORMS unit began preparing a proposed standardized cost reporting policy for estimating, tracking, and reporting MS4 permit implementation costs.
 The Draft Policy requires regional water boards to incorporate standardized cost reporting into their MS4 permits, thereby requiring MS4 permittees to annually report stormwater program costs in a consistent manner statewide.

 Implementation of a uniform method for cost reporting benefits MS4 permittees in multiple ways.
-Firstly, a standardized list of cost categories based on stakeholder input on the relevance of category-specific activities to permit requirements, will ensure that reported expenditures are directly related to permit compliance.
+Firstly, a standardized list of cost categories based on stakeholder input on the relevance of category-specific activities to permit requirements will ensure that reported expenditures are directly related to permit compliance.
 Secondly, a statewide policy will provide guidance to permittees that do not currently conduct stormwater management program fiscal analyses.
 Thirdly, a consistent cost reporting format will facilitate cost comparisons for different stormwater BMPs utilized by various permittees statewide.
 This information is important to reliably estimate cost for low-impact development (LID) technologies.
 These cost data can inform stormwater BMP selection and can help to quantify the financial resources spent for runoff capture or pollutant load removal for BMP type and catchment area.
 Finally, accurate cost accounting and reporting will help permittees explore additional funding sources to finance their stormwater programs.
 Detailed cost data, in a statewide standardized format, will increase the reliability of stormwater management program cost estimates.
 Improved cost estimates will inform municipal and local jurisdictional needs for additional funding pathways, including stormwater fees.

 A statewide policy for uniform cost reporting will assist regional water boards as they consider costs of new permit requirements.
 A standardized list of cost categories along with a breakdown of costs for different program elements allows regional water boards to evaluate costs associated with different permit elements for improving receiving water quality.
 The Draft Policy will also serve as a benchmark when evaluating permit implementation costs reported by various permittees.
+Furthermore, a standardized cost reporting framework for understanding the cost of MS4 permit implementation will inform future efforts related to cost of compliance for other regulatory programs administered by the Water Boards.

 Project Approach